safespring/web/content/blogg/2023/2023-04-using-cloutility-api-client-to-auto-enroll-backup-clients.md

 const (
 	// Set the OS to Linux, ID = 3
 	osTypeID = int(3)
-	// Set the nodeType to Workstation, ID = 2
+	// Set the nodeType to server, ID = 1
-	nodeTypeID = int(2)
+	nodeTypeID = int(1)
 	// Use standard domain (180 Days backup retention), ID = 1
 	domainID = int(1)
 	// Set the clientOptionSet to "DEDUP_AND_COMPRESS", ID = 2
 	clientOptionSetID = int(2)
-	// Set contact info to IT Departament contact = "Company IT Departement"
+	// Set contact info to IT Department contact = "Company IT Department"
 )

 func main() {
-    // Get the hostname of the current Workstation hostname, _ := os.Hostname()
+    // Get the hostname of the current server hostname, _ := os.Hostname()

-    // Initilize client using predefined URL and environment variables client, _ := cloutapi.Init(
+    // Initialize client using predefined URL and environment variables client, _ := cloutapi.Init(
         context.TODO(),
         os.Getenv("CLIENT_ID"),